thejimmyg/express-mustache-overlays/README.md

 * Provides a basic Bootstrap Flex layout, `400`, `500` and `content` templates and `top` and `bottom` partials
 * Sets `publicURLPath`, `scriptName`, and `title` on `app.locals` (and `res.locals` for access by views during requests)

+## Customize

+In `public/theme` you'll find a `manifest.json` file and `icon.png` that you'll want to override in your own public overlay.

 ## Configuration

 Configuration environment variables for the example.